BitPassion/v2.vuejs/source/guide/components.md

 ## Event System

-Although you can directly access a Vue instance's children and parent, it is more convenient to use the built-in event system for cross-component communication.
+Although you can directly access a ViewModels children and parent, it is more convenient to use the built-in event system for cross-component communication.
 It also makes your code less coupled and easier to maintain.
-Once a parent-child relationship is established, you can dispatch and trigger events using each component's [event instance methods](/api/instance-methods.html#Events).
+Once a parent-child relationship is established, you can dispatch and trigger events using each ViewModel's [event instance methods](/api/instance-methods.html#Events).

 ``` js
 var parent = new Vue({